 - 1990 Exhibit LT’s Place VIP Room East Rutherford NJ.

 Edgar Brown has been at the forefront of sports art in America, he has redefined sports art with his natural ability to capture the movement, power, and technique of some of our greatest athletes.
-Inspired by his family and his love for sports, he has succeeded in producing some of the most powerful sports paintings in the world.
+Edgar is frequently featured in Beckett’s Sports Media as a Spotlight Artist.